LINK TO YOUR PROJECT VIDEO FROM YOUR SCHOOL INFORMATION PAGE

 USA Jump Rope

 "Domino" ©1990 by Karen Ellis 60 Traditional Children's Songs, Games, Proverbs, and Culture From the United States Virgin Islands 45 minute Live Sound Field Recording ©1979 Registration Number TXu 822-111 Cross Curricular, Interdisciplinary, Multicultural Resource.
 Currently out of print.

-Question: Do you think the book Domino and the 60 live sound field recordings should get digitized and sold online now?
+Domino plus 60 live sound field recordings.
 If interested please let me know.

 The Common Good system is all about community-centered economic democracy.

 CO OP PROJECT - K-12 teachers throughout the United States have embraced oral history as a way of making classes more interesting, but they have largely approached this through two somewhat divergent means.
 By far the most dominant has been the effort to develop curricula that teach students how to conduct interviews.

 While there are some programs and organizations that have tried instead to incorporate existing oral histories into lessons, the latter is a much less utilized technique.
 In the first instance, relevant lesson plans are usually developed by individual teachers based on the intent of a class project, but in the second category, it has been more likely that curricula have been created by various oral history programs and archives and then provided to educators as a finished product that they can work into their current plans.

 Economic democracy shifts power from big business and big government back to communities, where we know and care more.
 As a Common Good member, you buy things with your Common Good Card (from participating businesses), get an every-growing zero-interest line of credit, and occasionally move some money into or out of your account.